cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### Excluding files from CageFS

 CageFS has a default set of files and directories that are visible to users inside CageFS.
-If you wish to exclude some of these files or directories from CageFS, you can do this like described below:
+If you wish to exclude some of these files or directories from CageFS, you can do this as described below:
 [Excluding files](/cloudlinux_os_components/#excluding-files)

 ### Executing commands outside CageFS via proxyexec

 SUID programs cannot run inside CageFS due to “nosuid” mounts.
 But you can give users in CageFS the ability to execute some specific commands outside CageFS via `proxyexec`.

 Typically, these commands are suid programs or other programs that cannot run inside CageFS (due to complex dependencies, for example).
-Examples are <span class="notranslate">`passwd`</span>, <span class="notranslate">`exim`</span> or <span class="notranslate">`sendmail`</span> commands.
+Examples of such programs are <span class="notranslate">`passwd`</span>, <span class="notranslate">`exim`</span> or <span class="notranslate">`sendmail`</span> commands.

-* Regular (not suid) commands will be executed as user inside the user’s LVE, but outside CageFS.
+* Regular (not suid) commands will be executed as user inside the user’s LVE, but outside of CageFS.
-* SUID commands will be executed in the user’s LVE outside CageFS with the effective UID set to the owner of the file being executed.
+* SUID commands will be executed in the user’s LVE outside of CageFS with the effective UID set to the owner of the file being executed.

 You can find more details [here](/cloudlinux_os_components/#executing-by-proxy).

 :::tip Note
-You should use this feature with caution because it gives users the ability to execute specified commands outside CageFS.
+You should use this feature with caution because it gives users the ability to execute specified commands outside of CageFS.
 SUID commands are extremely dangerous because they are executed not as a user, but as an owner of the file (typically root).
 You should give users the ability to execute safe commands only.
 These commands should not have known vulnerabilities.
 You should check that users cannot use these commands to get sensitive information on a server.
 You can disable specific _dangerous_ options of programs executed via proxyexec (see below).
 :::